the42/cartconvert/README.md

 * [Direct Transverse Mercator Projection](http://en.wikipedia.org/wiki/Transverse_Mercator_projection) and
-  inverse thereof for the projection of a Geoid (model of the earth) onto the surface of an cylinder (map projection); Also know as Gauss-Krüger projection.
+  inverse thereof for the projection of a Geoid (model of the earth) onto the surface of a cylinder (map projection); Also know as Gauss-Krüger projection.
 * [UTM coordinates](http://en.wikipedia.org/wiki/UTM_coordinate_system) to
   Latitude / Longitude
 * [Geohashing:](http://en.wikipedia.org/wiki/Geohash) Latitude, Longitude to